HimanshuMishra123/Jenkins-Zero-To-Herocopied/java-maven-sonar-argocd-helm-k8s/README.md

 #### Plugins and Tools
 - **Maven Plugin**: Used for building Java applications.
 - **Docker Pipeline Agent**: Utilized to avoid local installations of tools.
 Docker images come pre-configured with required dependencies.
-- **SonarQube**: For static code analysis to ensure code quality and security.
+- **SonarQube scanner**: For static code analysis to ensure code quality and security.
 - **Email Extension Plugin**: For sending build notifications.